MrKacafirekCZ/doggo-mod-overhauled/README.md

 ## **Optional mods / Tested mods**
 - [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)
 - [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items)

+## **Summary**
+Doggo Mod Overhauled is a fantastic mod that improves the personality and behavior of dogs in Minecraft.
+The mod adds a lot of exciting features, such as dog bowls for feeding and a tennis ball for playing fetch.
+If a dog is low on health, it will automatically eat from a dog bowl if there is food in it.
+The dog bowl can be renamed in an anvil, and only dogs with matching names will eat from it.
+One of the significant features of the mod is the ability to heal your dog.
+You can either place down a dog bowl with food or give food directly to your dog to hold in its mouth and eat whenever it wants.
+Additionally, dogs can hold items in their mouths, but they prefer food over weapons.
+The mod also introduces various new behaviors for dogs.
+They can take a nap when left alone, scratch their ears, and sniff the ground.
+If a dog finds something of interest while sniffing, it will start digging for it, making it an exciting way to discover hidden treasures.
+The tennis ball feature is another exciting addition to the mod.
+Dogs can play fetch with the ball, but you must first show it to them to make them interested.
+Once interested, you can throw it, and the dog will happily retrieve it for you.
+Overall, Doggo Mod Overhauled is an excellent mod that adds more personality and fun to Minecraft's furry friends.
+It's a must-try for all dog lovers out there.

 ## **Special thanks**
 Special thanks to plantskid for creating the doggo icon. [plantskid's Carrd](https://plantskid.carrd.co "plantskid's Carrd")